-Texas Takes Aim At Surprise Medical Bills In Bipartisan Proposal
+Texas Sharpens Aim At Surprise Medical Bills In Bipartisan Proposal

 A bipartisan group of Texas lawmakers announced plans this week to address surprise medical bills in a way they believe would ease the burden on patients in the state.

-During a press conference Thursday, state Sen. Kelly Hancock, a Republican from suburban Fort Worth, announced he had filed a bill in the Texas legislature aimed at preventing medical providers from, among other things, balance-billing patients — charging patients the difference between what the health care provider and the medical insurer think a medical service or procedure is worth.
+During a news conference Thursday, state Sen. Kelly Hancock, a Republican from suburban Fort Worth, announced he had filed a bill in the Texas Legislature aimed at preventing medical providers from, among other things, balance billing patients — charging patients the difference between what the health care provider and the medical insurer think a medical service or procedure is worth.
 State Rep. Trey Martinez Fischer, a Democrat from San Antonio, is filing a similar bill in the House.

 If passed, the legislation would force medical providers and health insurers to mediate payment disputes before they send bills to patients.
 Hancock said the point of SB 1264 is to take "the burden off of patients."